This booklet is published with permission of the authors.

 Valentine’s Day has an ancient past rooted deep in paganism, mythology, heathen ritual, and fairy tale.
 It is an idolatrous celebration that condones depravity and offers a cheap imitation of true love.
 The Eternal God does not approve of this practice, He condemns it!
 We must use the Word of God to separate the evil from the good and only practice that which is good.
 Our Lord cries out to us stating:

-Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues (Revelation 18:4).
+Come out of her, my people, lest you share in her sins, and lest you receive of her plagues (Revelation 18:4).